meltano/meltano/docs/src/docs/README.md

 ### Accountability

 We have a responsibility to ourselves, our teammates, and our community to do our best.
-We hold ourselves and each other to high standards, and we're responsibile for our work, words, and actions.
+We hold ourselves and each other to high standards, and we're responsible for our work, words, and actions.
 We're accountable for our mistakes, but we blamelessly recognize them and move forward together.

 ### Transparency

 Transparency cultivates honesty which, in turn, builds trust.
 Without trust, it's impossible to live our other values.
-In practice, transparency can be seen in how we discuss decisions, document our work, and ecourage everyone to share their thoughts and provide feedback.
+In practice, transparency can be seen in how we discuss decisions, document our work, and encourage everyone to share their thoughts and provide feedback.
 We work transparently, because we're passionate about involving our community in everything we're doing.
 We strive to provide users with the same level of insight as our team members so that they're able to have full visibility in our work and contribute their perspectives, since anything we build will be better if we collaborate with the people who will use it.